kgraney/coms_e6111/proj3/README.md

 ```
 python main.py data/integrated.csv.gz 0.05 0.80
 ```
 The output from this run is provided in `example-run.txt`.
+These results are interesting because it shows that in many high-confidence association rules the right-hand side is "Suspect Frisked", and for quite a few the left-hand side includes indications of violence.

+There are also some interesting association rules such as `[Radio Run] => [Officer in Uniform]` and `[Robbery] => [Outside]`.

+Other interesting rules can be exposed by excluding some of the frequent items from the integrated dataset file, e.g. "Suspect Frisked".

 # Dataset description
 The dataset used is from the NYPD's Stop & Frisk logs for 2003.
 Other years'